TriSn0w/tore/README.md

 # Say hello to `Tore!`
-Tore is a wrapper of JavaScript that builds off of other npm packages(And JavaScript), making it really easy to use for web servers, discord bots, and more!
+Tore is a packages that builds off of other packages(and makes them easier), making Tore really easy to use for web servers, discord bots, and more!

 ### Table of Contents:
 [What is included?](#what-is-included)</br>